alem-platform/frontend/mars-explorer/README.md

 - **Component-based architecture:**

-  - All UI elements are implemented as reusable components (`MarsPhotoCard`, `Input`, `Button`, `PageMarsRoverSearch`) extending `BaseComponent`.
+  - Implement all UI elements as reusable components (`MarsPhotoCard`, `Input`, `Button`, `PageMarsRoverSearch`) extending `BaseComponent`.
-  - Each component manages its own state and updates the UI reactively.
+  - Each component should manage its own state and update the UI reactively.
-  - Dynamic rendering: Uses Lodash templates for page structure and renders child components in the correct DOM locations.
+  - Implement dynamic rendering: Use Lodash templates for page structure and ensure child components render in the correct DOM locations.

 - **SPA & Routing:**

-  - The application uses a client-side router for navigation (hash-based or similar SPA routing).
+  - The application should use a client-side router for navigation (hash-based or similar SPA routing).
-  - Navigating to a route loads the correct component and updates the view without a full page reload.
+  - Navigating to a route should load the correct component and update the view without a full page reload.
-  - Any unregistered route (including photo detail routes) should display a 404 page.
+  - Any unregistered route (including photo detail routes) must display a 404 page.

 - **Mars Rover Search Page:**

-  - Displays a paginated grid of photo cards using `MarsPhotoCard` components.
+  - This page should display a paginated grid of photo cards using `MarsPhotoCard` components.
-  - Includes input fields for rover name and Martian Sol, each with an associated `<label>` for accessibility.
+  - It must include input fields for rover name and Martian Sol, each with an associated `<label>` for accessibility.
-  - Includes pagination controls (Next/Previous buttons).
+  - It must include pagination controls (Next/Previous buttons).
-  - Features a search button to fetch photos.
+  - It must feature a search button to fetch photos.
-  - Handles loading and error states in the UI.
+  - The UI should handle loading and error states appropriately.
-  - On initial page load, photos are automatically loaded and displayed (not an empty page).
+  - On initial page load, photos should be automatically loaded and displayed (not an empty page).
-  - The default rover is "curiosity" and the default Martian Sol is 1000.
+  - The default rover must be "curiosity" and the default Martian Sol must be 1000.
-  - When the user clicks the search button, a new request is made to the NASA API and results are updated.
+  - When the user clicks the search button, the application should make a new request to the NASA API and update the results.

 - **Pagination:**

-  - The gallery displays 25 photos per page (using NASA API pagination).
+  - The gallery should display 25 photos per page (by utilizing NASA API pagination).
-  - Pagination is implemented using the NASA API's `page` parameter.
+  - Implement pagination using the NASA API's `page` parameter.
-  - Next/Previous buttons work and update the gallery.
+  - Ensure Next/Previous buttons work correctly and update the gallery.

 - **Photo Card:**

-  - Each `MarsPhotoCard` displays a rover photo, camera name, Earth date, and rover name.
+  - Each `MarsPhotoCard` should display a rover photo, camera name, Earth date, and rover name.
-  - Clicking a photo card navigates to a non-existent detail route, which should display a 404 page.
+  - Clicking a photo card should navigate to a non-existent detail route, which must display a 404 page.
-  - Clicking a photo opens the original NASA image in a new tab (view full image).
+  - Clicking a photo should open the original NASA image in a new tab (view full image).

 - **Photo Detail Page:**

-  - The detailed page displays the full photo, description, camera info, rover info, and any other relevant details.
+  - Implement a detailed page that displays the full photo, description, camera info, rover info, and any other relevant details.
-  - The detailed page is accessible via a unique route (e.g., `/photo/:id` or similar).
+  - This detailed page must be accessible via a unique route (e.g., `/photo/:id` or similar).

 - **Input & Button Components:**

-  - The `Input` component is reusable and used for text/search inputs.
+  - The `Input` component must be reusable and used for text/search inputs.
-  - The `Button` component is reusable and used for search and pagination buttons.
+  - The `Button` component must be reusable and used for search and pagination buttons.

 - **API Integration & Security:**

-  - The app fetches Mars rover photos using the NASA Mars Rover Photos API.
+  - The app must fetch Mars rover photos using the NASA Mars Rover Photos API.
-  - The NASA API key is stored securely (not in the repo, but in a config or environment variable).
+  - The NASA API key must be stored securely (not in the repo, but in a config or environment variable).
-  - The NASA API base URL (`BASE_URL`) is stored in an environment variable and not hardcoded.
+  - The NASA API base URL (`BASE_URL`) must be stored in an environment variable and not hardcoded.
-  - No API keys are committed to the repository.
+  - Ensure no API keys are committed to the repository.

 - **Code Quality:**
-  - The codebase is free of dead code and unused files.
+  - The codebase should be free of dead code and unused files.
-  - Event listeners and subscriptions are properly cleaned up when components unmount.
+  - Ensure event listeners and subscriptions are properly cleaned up when components unmount.

 ## API Used